 The La Mesa-Spring Valley School District has also seen growth in student achievement in the area of mathematics.
 We improved from an overall performance level of yellow.
-Every significant student group demonstrated an increase in their percentage met or exceeded; however, we recognize there is much improvement still to make both in our overall scores and in our students who are being underserved.
+Every significant student group demonstrated an increase in their percentage met or exceeded; however, we recognize there is much improvement still to make both in our overall scores and in our students who are being underserved (including unduplicated students and individuals with exceptional needs).
 Careful planning, research, and strategic decision-making led to actions and services that supported the goals developed for improved student outcomes.
 Many programs implemented through the LCAP, including our work on PLCs contributed to continuous improvement on our student achievement goals, metrics, and actions.